arjavsethi/arjavsethi/README.md

 - 👋 Hi, I’m @arjavsethi
 - 👀 I’m interested in ...Web Devlopment using Django,Mern Stack
-- 🌱 I’m currently learning ...ReactJs
+- 🌱 I’m currently learning ...MachienLearning
 - 💞️ I’m looking to collaborate on ...projects on  Mern Projects
 - 📫 How to reach me ...Feel free to drop an email at arjavsethi07@gmail.com